 THAT’S THE NAME OF THE GAME

-Everyone knows Don Cherry, the colourful, tell-it-like-it-is hockey coach and media personality best known as host of “Coach’s Corner” on Hockey Night in Canada.
-Perhaps less known is that while Don coached the Boston Bruins in the 1970s, the Cherry family was also stickhandling their way through a major family crisis: 15 year-old Tim Cherry had been diagnosed with kidney disease.
+We all know Don Cherry, the colourful, tell-it-like-it-is host of “Coach’s Corner” on Hockey Night in Canada.
+What you may not know is that when Don was coaching the Boston Bruins in the 1970s, the Cherry family faced a major crisis: 15-year-old Tim Cherry was diagnosed with kidney disease.

 Don says, “Timothy was playing and I noticed his feet were swelling.
 I thought it was new running shoes or getting hit by a puck or something.”

-“Dialysis was tough on Tim,” notes Don, who admits he was scared and frustrated he didn’t know how to help his son.
-“I was a chicken, and I let Rose [his wife] handle it.”
+“Dialysis was tough on Tim,” notes Don, admitting he was scared and frustrated that he couldn’t help.
+“I was a chicken, and I let my wife Rose handle it.”

-Cindy, just 21 at the time, travelled down from Kingston where she was attending college for a family meeting in Boston.
-When the nephrologist asked Cindy if she was sure she wanted to be the donor, she responded, “Well there’s no question”.
-The doctor said, “Ahh don’t say that.
-Brothers and sisters have refused to do it.”
-Today Cindy jokes, “We aren’t a gushy, overly-emotional kind of family, but we do give kidneys.”
+Cindy, just 21 at the time, travelled from Kingston where she was attending college, to Boston.
+When the nephrologist asked Cindy if she was sure she wanted to donate, she responded, “There’s no question.”
+Today Cindy jokes, “We aren’t a gushy, overly-emotional family, but we do give kidneys.”

 What stands out for Cindy is “how quickly we rebounded.
-Tim and I broke a record for getting out of the hospital.
+Tim and I broke a record (at the time) for getting out of the hospital.
 I was out in seven days and my brother was out in 10 days.”